bjornerikkorum/flan-t5-large/README.md

 ## Direct Use and Downstream Use

-The developers write in a [blog post](https://ai.googleblog.com/2020/02/exploring-transfer-learning-with-t5.html) that the model:
+The authors write in [the original paper's model card](https://arxiv.org/pdf/2210.11416.pdf) that:

-> Our text-to-text framework allows us to use the same model, loss function, and hyperparameters on any NLP task, including machine translation, document summarization, question answering, and classification tasks (e.g., sentiment analysis).
-We can even apply T5 to regression tasks by training it to predict the string representation of a number instead of the number itself.
+> The primary use is research on language models, including: research on zero-shot NLP tasks and in-context few-shot learning NLP tasks, such as reasoning, and question answering; advancing fairness and safety research, and understanding limitations of current large language models

-See the [blog post](https://ai.googleblog.com/2020/02/exploring-transfer-learning-with-t5.html) and [research paper](https://jmlr.org/papers/volume21/20-074/20-074.pdf) for further details.
+See the [research paper](https://arxiv.org/pdf/2210.11416.pdf) for further details.

 ## Out-of-Scope Use